Backpacking Montenegro: a complete travel guide

-This post is a travelguide about backpacking Montenegro including a 2 week Montenegro itinerary with the best things to do in Montenegro for independent budget travellers.
+This post is a travelguide about backpacking Montenegro including a 2 week Montenegro itinerary for independent budget travellers.

 A few years ago I read in Lonely Planet’s magazine about Kotor being the top destination for that year.
-Since then I wanted to go backpacking Montenegro, a country that only got its independendence in 2006 after a peaceful referendum.
-It sounded like a magical place in an unexplored region and started planning my Montenegro itinerary.
+Since then I wanted to go backpacking Montenegro.
+A country that only got its independendence in 2006 after a peaceful referendum.
+It sounded like a magical place in an unexplored region.

 For nature lovers there are plenty of things to do in Montenegro and there are no less than 5 National Parks.
 The Montenegrin name of the country is Crna Gora which means black mountain and the rocky hills dominate the landscape.
 Pockets of virgin forests are the home of bears, wolves and deers.
 I came for Kotor, but found a wild beauty with incredible nature.

-Montenegro is maybe not the cheapest country in the Balkans, but it is very well possible to stick to an average backpackers budget if you travel with public transport and stay in budget accomodation.
-I have included more tips how to keep things cheap in Montenegro at the end of this post.
+Montenegro is maybe not the cheapest country in the Balkans, but it is very well possible to stick to an average backpackers budget if you travel with public transport and stay in cheap accomodation.
+I have included more tips how to keep backpacking Montebegro affordable at the end of this post.

 Backpacking Montenegro is well worth the effort.
 The only regret I had was that I did not plan enough time in Montenegro.
 I stayed for a week and based myself in Kotor from where I did several exciting day trips.

-If I would come again I would not only spent more time in Montenegro, but I would also spent more time inland to explore Montenegro’s National Parks.
+If I would come again I would not only spent more time in Montenegro, but I would also spent more time inland to explore Montenegro’s National Parks and its stunning nature.

-However if you want to explore the stunning nature and get a full picture of everything the country has to offer you need at least two weeks.
+If you only want to spend time on the coast one week is maybe enough for backpacking Montenegro, but to get a full picture of everything the country has to offer you need at least two weeks.

-This post will show you a 2 week Montenegro itinerary with the best things to do in Montenegro.
-Hopefully this will help you in making your own personal Montenegro itinerary.
+This post will show you a 2 week Montenegro itinerary with the best things to do in the country.

 1. Podgorica (day 1 – 2)